 Here is a 4 step process of how we help B2B companies start and scale up their sales processes:

-1. We swiftly analyze the sales organization (zoom in to the strategy, structure, process, resources, and skills) and focus on the current lead time, conversion rate, and sales velocity.
+- We swiftly analyse the sales organisation (zoom in to the strategy, structure, process, resources, and skills) and focus on the current lead time, conversion rate, and sales velocity.

-4. Train the sales team in the SPIN selling methodology and ensure this is adhered to in the new sales process.
+- Train the sales team in the C4 selling methodology and ensure this is adhered to in the new sales process.

 Final thoughts